Your Pet, Our Passion.

 In theory, yes, they can eat it, but the question is more about whether they should.
 Dogs can digest meat in most forms but there are a large number of risks that come with a raw diet.
 For these reasons, we recommend that you do not feed your dog raw meat.

-Again, we advise against feeding raw beef.
+Again, we advise against feeding raw beef to dogs.
 Cooked beef is appropriate for dogs to enjoy as part of a balanced diet, but when fed raw there’s the risk of bacterial contamination.

 Raw pork should never be fed to your dog.
 This is due to the risk of infection with the parasite Trichinella spiralis.
 Pork meat can contain the larvae of this parasite, which can then cause an infection known as trichinosis in dogs.